Steady-state relations for a two-level system locally and relatively-strongly coupled to a generic many-body quantum chaotic environment: Numerical Simulations

 where

-As seen in Fig.~\ref{fig:fluc}(a), the fluctuations decay exponentially with the increase of the size $N$ of the spin chain, as predicted by the term $e^{-S(E)}$ in the second part on the rhs of Eq.\eqref{ETH}.
+As seen in Fig.~\ref{fig:fluc} (a), the fluctuation decays exponentially with the increase of $N$, as predicted by the term $e^{-S(e)}$ in the second part on the rhs of Eq.\eqref{ETH}.
+Moreover, in agreement with the prediction of ETH, the distributions of $[(S_k^a)_{ii} - \mu^a]/\sigma^a_{d}$ are close to the Gaussian form [Fig.~\ref{fig:nondiag} (a) and (b)].

-Next, we discuss the offdiagonal elements $(S_k^a)_{ij}$ with $a=x,z$.
-In agreement with the prediction of ETH, the probability distributions of $(S_k^a)_{ij}/\sigma^a_{nd}$ have a Gaussian form (Fig.~\ref{fig:nondiag}), where $\sigma^a_{nd}$ are the standard deviations for the offdiagonal elements,
+Next, we discuss the offdiagonal elements $(S_k^a)_{ij}$.
+In agreement with the prediction of ETH, the probability distributions of $(S_k^a)_{ij}/\sigma^a_{nd}$ have a Gaussian form [Fig.~\ref{fig:nondiag} (c) and (d)], where $\sigma^a_{nd}$ are the standard deviations for the offdiagonal elements,

-These standard deviations also decay exponentially with the increase of $N$ [Fig.~\ref{fig:fluc}(b)].
+These standard deviations also decay exponentially with the increase of $N$ [Fig.~\ref{fig:fluc} (b)].